BListyg/NFL-Cumulative-Incidence-Plots/README.md

 Future steps:

-* Host dataset the function pulls from in some cloud server or something similar
+* Host data in some cloud server

 * Update with 2017 data